 Crystal-clear waters, jaw-dropping vistas and historic artifacts.
 It’s downright difficult to put away your camera in the High Sierra even for just a few minutes.
 Why?
 Because around every turn, there’s something to photograph!
-We thought we’d share four instagramable places in the High Sierra that you shouldn’t miss.
+We thought we’d share seven Instagrammable places in California High Sierra that you shouldn’t miss.

 Note: This is a warm weather attraction.
 You can only see it in the warmer months when the lake’s not frozen and the ground is snow-free.